Canon 1D Mark III vs Fujifilm X-Pro1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark III and Fujifilm X-Pro1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark III or the Fujifilm X-Pro1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.